bioperl/bioperl.github.io/howtos/Beginners.md

 The table above shows the methods you're likely to use that concern the Sequence object directly.
 Bear in mind that not all values, such as `molecule` or `division`, are found in all sequence formats, you have to know something about your input sequences in order to get some of these values.

 There are also a number of methods that are concerned with the Features and Annotations associated with the Sequence object.
-This is something of a tangent but if you'd like to learn more see the [Feature-Annotation HOWTO](HOWTO:Feature-Annotation "wikilink").
+This is something of a tangent but if you'd like to learn more see the [Feature-Annotation HOWTO].
 The methods related to this topic are shown below.

 | Name                  | Returns                                | Note                  |
 |-----------------------|----------------------------------------|-----------------------|